 Although a handful of projects died from sheer financial ridiculousness, most of the ones I was involved in moved forward.
 I worked with local government after local government that, even when they knew the project was guaranteed to be a financial loser, even when it was clear that there was no possible way of them ever coming out ahead, went ahead and did them anyway.

-If you asked them, the local leaders who voted for such folly would say they were pro-growth, pro-jobs and pro-community.
-Here’s the rub: So would I.
+If you asked them, the local leaders who voted for such folly would say they were pro growth, pro jobs and pro community.
+Here’s the rub: So was I.

 This is when I started to understand that our local governments have a bad business model.
 That business model favors quick growth over resiliency.
-It prefers top-down to bottom-up action.
+It prefers top down to bottom up action.
 It encourages communities to sacrifice their long term solvency in order to improve short term cash flow.
-It creates an unstable situation wherein what is good for local government is actually bad for families and local businesses.
+It creates the unstable situation where what is good for local government is bad for families and local businesses.

-And since local government literally is us — you, me and our neighbors working together — this makes no real sense.
+And since local government literally is us —you, me and our neighbors working together—this makes no real sense.
 We are literally a house divided.
-Yet this all persists.
+Yet, it persists.

 The problem we are trying to solve here at Strong Towns is deep and complex: Our cities are struggling financially.
 Culturally, we lack a common understanding to explain why, let alone decide what to do about it.
 That reality is what we are working to change.

-No, this is way more difficult.
+No, this is much more difficult.
 What the Strong Towns movement needs to do is change our cultural understanding about growth, development and the way we invest in our places.

 That's why we're a movement of people, not just an organization.
 We’re attacking the problem head on, but we need committed members to succeed.
 If you want to see that change in our cultural understanding happen, become a member this week.

 Looking ahead to what the rest of 2019 has in store, the Strong Towns movement is poised to be bigger and more influential than ever.
 We want you to be part of that.
 Join us.